-Shortage in the supply of qualified and skilled technical personnel in the real estate industry

-IDC engages triple AAA licensed contractors who are responsible for undertaking the construction of its projects.
-These contractors which are accountable to perform specific contract works such as structural, electrical, mechanical and plumbing and sanitary works, maintain a pool of qualified and skilled personnel at any time and are fully committed to comply with the manpower requirements of the project.
-In addition, IDC maintains an inhouse architect and engineering team and outsourced consultants who are responsible for IDC's project management and design.
+Shortage in the supply of qualified and skilled technical personnel in the real estate industry electrical, mechanical and plumbing and sanitary works, maintain a pool of qualified and skilled personnel at any time and are fully committed to comply with the manpower requirements of the project.
+In addition, IDC maintains an in-house architect and engineering team and outsourced consultants who are responsible for IDC's project management and design.
 Thus, this risk has minimal effects on IDC's real estate projects.